-International and Regional Instruments; National Legal Frameworks of countries that have ratified/ acceded to the 1954 and 1961 Statelessness Conventions of countries that have ratified and incorporated the 1951 Convention and/or 1967 Protocol Extent Internally Displaced Persons (IDPs) protection needs are addressed in a manner consistent with the Guiding Principles
+International and Regional Instruments; National Legal Frameworks of countries that have ratified/ acceded to the 1954 and 1961 Statelessness Conventions of countries that have ratified and incorporated the 1951 Convention and/or 1967 Protocol

 The rights of persons of concern are recognized in law and in practice.
 There is adequate administrative capacity to support the implementation of international protection standards.